pointfreeco/sqlite-data/Sources/StructuredQueriesGRDBCore/Documentation.docc/StructuredQueriesGRDBCore.md

 // SELECT avg("players"."score") FROM "players"
 ```

-For more information on how to build queries, see the [Structured Queries documentation][sq-spi].
+For more information on how to build queries, see the [StructuredQueries documentation][sq-spi].

 [sq-gh]: https://github.com/pointfreeco/swift-structured-queries
 [sq-spi]: https://swiftpackageindex.com/pointfreeco/swift-structured-queries/~/documentation/structuredqueries